Lou Sagastume: Coach

 In 1964, Sagastume began his coaching career as the head coach of the St. Ignatius College Preparatory boys' soccer team.
 In 1967, Sagastume became the head coach of the University of San Francisco junior varsity soccer team.
 Over two seasons, the Dons JV team ran to a 30–2 record.
 In 1974, he moved to Cal State Chico as an assistant coach and remained there for four seasons.
 In 1975, he was a player-coach with the San Antonio Thunder of the North American Soccer League.
 In 1977, he returned to St. Ignatius to coach the boys' team for two more seasons.
 In 1978, while he was coaching St. Ignatius, San Francisco State hired Sagastume as head coach of the men's soccer team.
 Over two seasons, his teams went 22–8.
 In 1980, he became the head coach of the United States Air Force Academy men's soccer team.
 He compiled a 303–196–43 with the Falcons before retiring on April 10, 2007.
 In the fall of 2007, he became the coach of the St. Mary's High School soccer team.

 In 2009, Sagastume was inducted into the San Francisco State Gators Hall of Fame.

+Sagastume was named to the West Coast Conference Wall of Honor in December 2023.